donovanh/vision.rodeo/content/blog/2024-08-04-vision-pro-week-1/index.md

 The comfort feels ok at first, but even with the new seal it becomes a bit much within about 30 minutes.
 I can adjust the straps to move the weight around between the cheeks and forehead but it seems for me at least it's just not possible to get it to feel entirely comfortable.

 Even when writing this, I started off feeling totally fine (and loving this giant text editor window), but 30 minutes in I'm finding I need to either keep adjusting it or take a break.

+### Tips for better comfort

+I have since discovered that my issue was mainly caused by over-tightening the solo strap.
+I've since found that comfort can be improved by keeping the headset loose enough that the device is on the edge of slipping off my face.
+I then carefully adjust the strap's position on the back of my head so that it's splitting the pressure between forehead and cheeks.

+The tweaks can be very subtle but with a little practice I'm able to dial-in the position: if it's heavy on cheeks I move the strap slightly down and maybe tighten a little.
+If it's heavy on forehead, I move it up a little and loosen.

+Everyone's different but this seems to help.
+It even reduces the blurriness a little.

 ## Glare and blurriness